 If you are considering getting a new roof for your house or building, you might have come across the terms TPO and EPDM.
 Wondering what’s right for your building, TPO vs EPDM?
-In this blog, the roofing experts at QEI walk you through the differences between them.
+In this blog, the roofing installation and replacement experts at QEI walk you through the differences between them.

 In contrast with residential roofing, commercial roofing generally involves flat roofing systems.
 This is because they cover a much larger area than residential roofs do.
 Although some types of shingle roofing systems are common for residential roofs, we do not advise commercial roofing systems to use shingles.
 If shingles are installed on a flat roof, water can get trapped under the shingles.
 This is even if they’re properly installed.
 When this happens, the water remains in place and weakens the shingles.
 In turn, the water also weakens the roof itself.
 Most flat roofs can stay leak-free for around seven years.

 Many cities place restrictions on roofing pitches.
 The pitch of a flat roof must be structurally existing, or might require construction of a specifically designed taper system.
 A great option is a thermoplastic polyolefin (TPO roof system), or an ethylene propylene diene monomer (EPDM) system, which consists of synthetic rubber.
 Which one is right for you?

 EPDM roofing systems have been an industry leader for over 50 years in terms of single-ply roofing.
 However, TPO is rapidly gaining popularity.
 TPO is poised to become the industry favorite in the near future.
 TPO offers many advantages, most notably energy efficiency.
 This makes it popular with commercial roofing projects.
 EPDM has a dark surface.
 During the summer, it absorbs heat and in turn makes cooling systems work harder.
 TPO roofing reflects sunlight.
 This allows commercial air conditioners to work at maximum efficiency.